Our Team – Teachers

 Her earlier career took her across Canada, the United states, Europe, the Caribbean, North Africa and even as far as New Zealand.

-Elodie started teaching pre-K six years ago at Science Language and Arts International School in Brooklyn and is currently assisting in the 2s French Class at Tessa.
+Elodie started teaching pre-K eight years ago at Science Language and Arts International School in Brooklyn and is currently leading the 2s French Class at Tessa.
 She is passionate about teaching Visuals Arts according to the language of Arts method by Ann Pelo, well versed in conversational teaching, scaffolding language, responsive classroom management, hand-on math, yoga for little ones, first steps anti-biais discussions, beginner critical thinking when reading and the Reggio Emilia method.
 Fluent in French, Spanish and English – with extensive knowledge of Italian, Provincial and ASL, Elodie has always made a point to keep learning languages.
 Besides her passion for languages and Arts, Elodie loves to create little adventures for her Bulldog-Pitbull mix Max and two daughters to engage in.

 Eloïse Tromme – Lead Teacher